sparkle-project/sparkle-project.github.io/documentation/index.md

 If your app is running from a read-only mount, you can encourage (if you want) your user to move the app into /Applications.
 Some frameworks, although not officially sanctioned here, exist for this purpose.
 Note Sparkle will not by default automatically disturb your user if an update cannot be performed.

-Sparkle supports updating from DMG, ZIP archives, tarballs, and [installer packages](/documentation/package-updates/), so you can generally reuse the same archive for distribution of your app on your website as well as Sparkle updates.
+Sparkle supports updating from DMG, ZIP archives, tarballs, Apple Archives (as of Sparkle 2.7 beta / macOS 10.15), and [installer packages](/documentation/package-updates/), so you can generally reuse the same archive for distribution of your app on your website as well as Sparkle updates.

 ### 5. Publish your appcast